-ICARUS also incorporates a second long-term memory that stores knowledge about skills it can execute in the environment, including their conditions for application and their expected effects.
+environment, including their conditions for application and their expected effects.
 Each skill clause includes a head (a name and zero or more arguments) and a body that specifies the concepts that must hold to initiate the skill and one or more components.
 A primitive skill clause indicates one or more ordered, executable actions, along with those concepts that, taken together, describe the situation the skill produces when done.
 A primitive skill may also state conditions that must hold throughout its execution, which may require multiple cycles to complete.
-For example, Table 2 shows the skill pickup, which must satisfy the start condition, (pickupable ?block ?from), defined in Table 1, and invokes \grasp, which grasps a block, and \vertical-move, which moves the hand in the vertical direction.
+For example, Table 2 shows the skill pickup, which must satisfy the start condition, (pickup-able ?block ?from), defined in Table 1, and invokes \grasp\, which grasps a block, and \vertical-move, which moves the hand in the vertical direction.
 The skill's only stated effect is to make (holding ?block) true.

 In contrast, a nonprimitive skill clause specifies how to decompose that activity further.
 For instance, Table 3 includes two clauses for the nonprimitive skill clear.
 Each indicates that executing the clause will achieve that goal, but they differ in their start conditions and in their subskills.
-Nonprimitive skill clauses do not specify either required conditions or effects, but their heads always corresponds to a concept that the skill will achieve upon successful completion.
+Nonprimitive skill clauses do not specify either required conditions or effects, but their heads always corresponds to a concepts that the skill will achieve upon successful completion.
 This representational assumption figures centrally in the learning mechanism we describe later.
 Because ICARUS concepts and skills utilize a syntax similar to that found in the programming language Prolog, we have referred elsewhere to sets of these long-term memory structures as teleoreactive logic programs (Choi & Langley, 2005).
 This phrase conveys both their structural similarity to traditional logic programs and their ability to behave reactively in a goal-driven manner, following Nilsson's (1994) notion of a teleoreactive system.